top of page

 In 2006, I joined the military and served for six years, completing deployments in Northern Ireland, Iraq, and Afghanistan.
 In 2012, I was medically discharged following injuries sustained during my service in Afghanistan.

 Engaging in therapy gave me the tools to understand myself better, manage my emotions more effectively, and begin the process of healing.
-This experience had a profound impact on me - and it ultimately inspired my decision to pursue a career in psychology and counselling.
+This experience changed things for me - and it’s what led me to do this work today.

 Today, my mission is to support others through their own challenges.
-No one should have to face difficult times alone, and I’m committed to providing the kind of compassionate, non-judgmental support that made such a difference in my own life.
+I don’t think anyone should have to deal with this on their own, and I’m committed to providing the kind of compassionate, non-judgmental support that made such a difference in my own life.

 Education

-- I have a Honours degree in Psychology from the University of Liverpool.
+- I hold an Honours degree in Psychology from the University of Liverpool.

-- I have a Masters degree in Child and Family Psychology from the University of Chester.
+- I hold a Masters degree in Child and Family Psychology from the University of Chester.

-- I have a Masters degree in Clinical Counselling from the University of Chester.
+- I hold a Masters degree in Clinical Counselling from the University of Chester.

 Accreditations